-Lisa’s initial interview with a new client, whether for medication management or alternative treatments, encompasses a discussion of your history, physiology, and lifestyle.
-She believe in a comprehensive approach to working with you and, with your permission, will collaborate with your family practice physicians, the school counselor, or other healthcare providers to enhance communication and positive outcomes for you.
-Lisa sometimes use laboratory testing or other diagnostic techniques to determine the source of the symptoms you may be having.
-Together, you and Lisa will formulate a plan to improve your mental health which may include therapeutic lifestyle changes, supplements, and prescriptive medications.
-If it is your goal to taper off your medications, Lisa will also work with you on tapering off psychiatric medications, and use alternative approaches to support mental well being
+Lisa and Rudy’s initial interview with a new client, whether for medication management or alternative treatments, encompasses a discussion of your history, physiology, and lifestyle.
+They believe in a comprehensive approach to working with you and, with your permission, will collaborate with your family practice physicians, the school counselor, or other healthcare providers to enhance communication and positive outcomes for you.
+Lisa and Rudy will sometimes use laboratory testing or other diagnostic techniques to determine the source of the symptoms you may be having.
+Together, you and your Nurse Practitioner will formulate a plan to improve your mental health which may include therapeutic lifestyle changes, supplements, and prescriptive medications.
+If it is your goal to taper off your medications, Lisa and Rudy will also work with you on tapering off psychiatric medications, and use alternative approaches to support mental well being.

 Psychiatric initial consultation: